turkeryilmaz/openairinterface5g/openair1/PHY/CODING/DOC/LDPCImplementation.md

-# LDPC coder/decoder implementation
+# LDPC coding implementation
-The LDPC coder and decoder are implemented in a shared library, dynamically loaded at run-time using the [oai shared library loader](file://../../../../common/utils/DOC/loader.md).
+The LDPC encoder and decoder are implemented in a shared library, dynamically loaded at run-time using the [oai shared library loader](file://../../../../common/utils/DOC/loader.md).
+Two types of library are available with two different interfaces.
+There are libraries implementing the encoder and decoder of code segments and libraries implementing the encoder and decoder of slots.

+## LDPC segment coding
+The interface of the library is defined in [nrLDPC_defs.h](file://../nrLDPC_defs.h).
 The code loading the LDPC library is in [nrLDPC_load.c](file://../nrLDPC_load.c), in function `load_nrLDPClib`, which must be called at init time.

-## Selecting the LDPC library at run time
+### Selecting the LDPC library at run time

 By default the function `int load_nrLDPClib(void)` looks for `libldpc.so`, this default behavior can be changed using the oai loader configuration options in the configuration file or from the command line as shown below: